Ashley0324/CASA0018---Deep-Learning-for-Sensor-Networks/Assessment/Report/README.md

 ### Transfer learning model

 While a convolutional neural network is used to solve machine learning problems, the network can be started with random values for training and can be done by transfer learning(Emine & Ahmet, 2019).
-Transfer learning and domain adaptation refer to the situation where what has been learned in one setting … is exploited to improve generalization in another setting(Goodfellow, Bengio, & Courville,  2016) It is just like “standing on the shoulder of giants”.
+Transfer learning and domain adaptation refer to the situation where what has been learned in one setting … is exploited to improve generalization in another setting(Goodfellow, Bengio and Courville,  2016) It is just like “standing on the shoulder of giants”.
 But transfer learning only works in deep learning if the model features learned from the first task are general.

 There are two methods to use transfer learning:
 - Develop model
 - Pre-trained model (the common method)

-Using the pre-trained model to use transfer learning, these models are used most in image classification: VGG, ResNet, AlexNet, and GoogleNet(Emine & Ahmet, 2019).
+Using the pre-trained model to use transfer learning, these models are used most in image classification: VGG, ResNet, AlexNet, and GoogleNet(Emine and Ahmet, 2019).
 And it showed that VGG performed best.

 ### MobileNetv2